Global Leadership Courses on Managing Cross-cultural Teams

 Course: Developing Cross-Cultural Intelligence

-Instructor: Tatiana Kolovou, Faculty Member, Kelley School of Business
+Instructor: Tatiana Kolovou (Faculty Member at Kelley School of Business)

 Course: Cross-Cultural Communication Nano Tips